ad-freiburg/qlever/docs/advanced_features.md

 On top of the vanilla SPARQL functionality, QLever allows so-called SPARQL+Text queries on a text corpus linked to a knowledge base via entity recognition.
-For example, the following query find all mentions of astronauts next to the words "moon" and "walk*" in the text corpus:
+For example, the following query finds all mentions of astronauts next to the words "moon" and "walk*" in the text corpus:

     SELECT ?a TEXT(?t) SCORE(?t) WHERE {